sdobz/manifold/README.md

 Implement a subset in nix, enough to establish the build environment

-This can compromize full syntax as long as it still achieves identical evaluation
+This can compromize full syntax (escapes etc) as long as it still achieves identical evaluation

 It should fit into a single file less than 500 lines